retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

   - We used `Teams Chats` (not channels) and it worked well
   - Encourage everyone to use the `Join` button and work `in the open`
   - Allows coaches to `drop in`

-### Prerequisites

-- Working knowledge of Docker, k8s and AKS

 ## Execution